-Recommended Prerequisite: 78.104G or equivalent, Recommended Co-requisite: 78.108G

-The subject is designed to introduce concepts and practices pertaining to the management of human resources.
-Particular attention will be given to the integration of human and other resources in management and planning.
+Recommended Prerequisite: 78.104G or equivalent.
+Recommended Co-requisite: 78.108G attention will be given to the integration of human and other resources in management and planning.
 The influence of social values and beliefs on the way that human resources are managed will also be considered.